-Conner Youngblood on His Success with Spotify’s Playlist Submission Tool
+Conner Youngblood on His Success with Spotify’s Playlist Pitch Tool

 The singer-songwriter found that Mellow Morning opened the floodgates for his fanbase.

 Once upon a time, an up-and-coming musician’s ultimate goal was to get the local radio DJ to play their single, to get heavy rotation on MTV, to get on the front cover of a magazine.
 Now, there are so many ways and platforms to get you and your songs exposure—a sync on a show, the luck of having an artist with a high profile cosign your music via social media, good old fashioned word of mouth—and yes of course a Spotify playlist is prime among them.
 One track, placed in just the right mix, can take a budding artist from their bedroom to the big time.

 Conner Youngblood realized this potential when he pitched his single “Pizza Body" to Spotify’s playlist pitch tool.
 The track’s plush mix of dreamy folk and ambient instrumentation wakes and warms the soul and immediately stood out to the editors of the Mellow Morning playlist.

 It’s a sound that’s evolved far beyond Youngblood’s middle school days playing the clarinet.
 “I honestly forget why or how I decided to write my first song,” he says, “but I was definitely listening to a lot of Elliott Smith at the time—and still am—and wanted to create something similar.”
 While his introspective songwriting certainly evokes a Smith-esque wistfulness, he washes it all in sumptuous layers of strums, trills, and rumbles that feel freshly plucked from mother nature—except it’s all meticulously manipulated in the studio.